-Tuesday, April 4, 2017 at the Chehalem the State Capitol
+April 4, 2017, Rural Oregon Day at the State Capitol

 Join us for Rural Oregon Day at the State Library Building on the Capitol Mall, 250 Winter Street NE, Salem.
 The accelerator and its tenants will be showcasing our efforts to bring technology-driven businesses to the valley.
 Look for our table in the library (and for Kenji’s drone flying over the mall!).
 More information is available on the Oregon Rural Development Council website.

 May 6, 2017, Willamette Valley Drone Challenge Fun-fly & Regional International Drone Day Fly-in

 Join the Willamette Valley Drone Challenge teams for their final meeting of 2016-17.
 The teams will hold their Fun-fly celebration at Clackamette Park along with other drone experts and advocates, celebrating International Drone Day.
 Teams from Amity, Dayton, Delphian, Newberg, McMinnville, Santiam Christian, Sheridan, Yamhill-Carlton, and Willamina spent the school year developing their projects and learning new skills, technical, technological and employable, with business-partner-driven drone projects that will carry forward in the next school year.
 IDD poster and information here.